MORE-Platform/more-app-multiplatform/docs/adr/adr-mobile-cross-platform-development-selection.md

 Written with Kotlin, it basically creates a shared module, which is included into the native apps using Kotlin Native.

 #### Pros:
-- A shared core library can be developed for iOS and Android
+- A shared core library is developed for iOS and Android
-- Most of the code can be shared and therefore most of the code only has to be developed once, if a good architecture is provided
+- Most of the functionality can be shared and therefore must only be developed once.
 - Apps have complete access to all native APIs and frameworks.
 - UI and app behaviour is completely native
 - Excellent interoperability with Java and Kotlin